Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Proof of Main Results

 where the test function

 satisfies the growth condition

 It is also direct to check that $\psi$ satisfies the cancelling condition \eqref{cancel3}.
-Now we conclude with the Gibbs inequality Lemma \ref{gibbs} and the extended version of the Law of Large Numbers Theorem \ref{lln2} with some $\eta(t)=C^{-1}\frac{\sqrt{1+t}}{\sqrt{1+\log(1+t)}}$:
+Now we conclude with the Donsker-Varadhan inequality Lemma \ref{gibbs} and the extended version of the Law of Large Numbers Theorem \ref{lln2} with some $\eta(t)=C^{-1}\sqrt{1+t}$:

-\textbf{Step 4:} We now give an estimate for $I_2$ using its special separation structure, namely
+\textbf{Step 4:} We now give an estimate for $J_2$ using its special separation structure, namely

 We shall first integrate with respect to the variable $z_1$, since now the term in the summation is no longer dependent on $x_j$.
-Denote by $P_{z_2,...,z_N}^{N,1}(z_1)$ the conditional probability measure of $z_1$ under $(z_2,...,z_N)$, i.e.
+Denote by $P_{z_2,\cdots,z_N}^{N,1}(z_1)$ the conditional probability measure of $z_1$ under $(z_2,\cdots,z_N)$, i.e.

 By definition, we can simply write that